-The WSIB has adopted the Ontario Rating Schedule (O.R.S.) as a clinical guide to evaluation, for consistency of medical assessment under the provisions of Sections 45(1), 45(3) and 13 of the Workers' Compensation Act.
+The WSIB has adopted the Ontario Rating Schedule (O.R.S.) as a clinical guide to evaluation, for consistency of medical assessment under the provisions of Sections 45(1), 45(3) and 13 of the Workers' Compensation Act, R.S.O, 1980.
 The Ontario Rating Schedule is used only as a guide for minimum rating levels for specified disabilities.
 It shows, in percentage, the approximate impairment of earnings capacity in an average unskilled worker.
 In every case, emphasis is placed on the individual factors being appraised and appropriate allowances are made.

 Four charts are provided for the rating of hand injuries.
 Each chart includes a diagram of a hand to identify the percentage of disability with the injured part.